prateek3255/blog/src/blog/mastering-data-fetching-with-react-query-and-next-js.md

 In our case, the resulting data depends on the `debounedSearchValue` .
 It will return different results for different values and the same result for the same values.
 Hence we are using an [array key](https://react-query.tanstack.com/guides/query-keys#array-keys) - `["searchPokemons", debounedSearchValue]`, which will always be unique for our data.

 Lastly, we have the second argument, which is a function that returns a promise.
-In our case, it would be the `searchPokemons` method that returns a promise resolving to an array of strings containing the names of the found Pokémons for a given query string.
+In our case, it would be the `searchPokemons` method that returns a promise resolving to an array of strings containing the names of the found Pokémon for a given query string.

 {% callout %}
-The PokéAPI doesn't have the support for searching pokémons,, so I have created a function that searches a local array of all the ~900 Pokémon species and returns a Promise that resolves with an artificial delay.
+The PokéAPI doesn't have the support for searching pokémon, so I have created a function that searches a local array of all the ~900 Pokémon species and returns a Promise that resolves with an artificial delay.
 If you're curious, there is an [open issue for implementing search in PokéAPI](https://github.com/PokeAPI/pokeapi/issues/474).
 I will integrate the actual API if it's ever implemented.
 {% endcallout %}

 Now that we have the initial query ready, lets render the searched output -